Standivarius/Aigov-eval/reports/2025-12-19_aigov-eval_scorer-selection_and_special-category-fix_v0.1.md

 **Date**: 2025-12-19

 ## What Changed
-- Scorers now run only for the scenario’s category (PII or special-category), and unknown categories fail fast.
+- Scorers now run only for the scenario's category (PII or special-category), and unknown categories fail fast.
 - Special-category detection focuses on assertions (e.g., diagnosed/has diabetes) and ignores generic refusal language.
 - Mock audit lines (`<<MOCK_AUDIT>>`) are parsed into the evidence pack and treated as authoritative for special-category leaks when present.
 - Scores now include `turn_index`, `detected_fields`, and a short `excerpt` for each finding.
 - Added positive-control scenarios and tests for deterministic PASS/FAIL behavior.
+- Added support for scenario-level expected special-category fields to align mock audit checks.
+- CLI now prints a clear error for unsupported scenario categories and exits non-zero.

 ## Why
 - Running irrelevant scorers produced false FAILs.